shdewz/4wc-stream-overlay/README.md

 - `beatmaps.json`: mappool file, exchanged weekly
 - `coming_up.json`: (not provided) time and team names for a match, exchanged every match, used for intro screen; supports array-based version as well
 - `streamer.json`: (not provided) your name, as `{"username": "yourname"}`

+## Spotify / Now playing

+The intro scene uses an overlay to display the currently playing song.
+This is ideally shown with [spotilocal](https://github.com/jmswrnr/spotilocal)'s websocket output.
+For users without Spotify, the query parameter `?useOsu=true` can be added to the overlay to instead display the song currently playing in the osu! client.